Jaime de Bourbon de Parme: Early life

 Jaime was born in Nijmegen, Netherlands.
 He has a twin sister, Princess Margarita, who was born one minute earlier.
 Besides his twin sister, the prince has one elder brother, Carlos, Duke of Parma, and one younger sister, Princess Carolina.
 Prince Jaime was born six weeks prematurely and stayed with his sister in an incubator at the hospital.
-Jaime was baptised by Cardinal Bernardus Johannes Alfrink, with his grandfather Prince Bernhard of Lippe-Biesterfeld and Princess Madeleine of Bourbon-Parma as his godparents.
+Jaime was baptised by Bernardus Johannes Cardinal Alfrink, with his grandfather Prince Bernhard of Lippe-Biesterfeld and his grandmother Princess Madeleine of Bourbon-Parma as his godparents.

 In 1981 his parents decided to divorce.
 Together with his mother and his siblings he moved to the Soestdijk Palace (Baarn), then residence of his grandparents, Queen Juliana and Prince Bernhard, where he lived for several years.

 Education and career

 Jaime studied international relations at Brown University in the United States.
 He subsequently obtained a M.A. degree in International Economics and Conflict Management at Johns Hopkins University.
 During this studies he performed an internship at the World Wide Fund for Nature and the International Federation of the Red Cross.

 He now works for the Ministry of Foreign Affairs of the Netherlands.
-His first role was as the prime secretary of the Netherlands Embassy in Baghdad, before becoming a political advisor to the peace mission in Pol-e Khomri in the Baghlan Province in the northern part of Afghanistan.
+His first role was as the first secretary of the Netherlands Embassy in Baghdad, before becoming a political advisor to the peace mission in Pol-e Khomri in the Baghlan Province in the northern part of Afghanistan.
 Until the summer of 2007 the prince worked on secondment in the cabinet of the European Commissioner Neelie Kroes.
 He was back in The Hague at the Ministry of Foreign Affairs, where he had the position of Special Envoy for Natural Resources.
 On 7 February 2014, the Ministry of Foreign Affairs announced that he would be appointed as ambassador of the Kingdom of the Netherlands to the Holy See.
 Prince Jaime was, on 15 July 2014, sworn in as ambassador by King Willem-Alexander and he served till August 2018.
 Thereafter he was seconded to UNHCR, the United Nations Agency for Refugees, as Senior Advisor Private Sector Partnerships to work on the energy transition in refugee settlements.
 In August 2021 he started as the Climate Envoy of the Netherlands.